 - Changes in sleeping patterns

-- Increased weakness
+- O Increased weakness

-- Decreased appetite
+- O Decreased appetite

 - Changes in cognitive function (eg, confusion, hallucinations or vivid dreams)

 Your child may experience a wide range of feelings and sometimes conflicting emotions.
-They may wish to see and speak with family members or friends.
-Or, they may become withdrawn or agitated.
+He or she may wish to see and speak with family members or friends.
+Or, he or she may become withdrawn or agitated.

 Death can bring fear and suffering, but remember, it can be gentle too.
 As life draws to a close, your child may welcome death and the peace it can bring with it.
 When you sense the time is right, you may be able to help your child.
-Perhaps that means finding a way to let your child know that the struggle is almost over, that they can rest now and just "let go."
+Perhaps that means finding a way to let your child know that the struggle is almost over, that he or she can rest now and just "let go."
 To you, this may feel almost like giving your child "permission" to die.

-Make sure that your child knows that they won't be alone.
+Make sure that your child knows that he or she won't be alone.
 Trust your feelings-you will know what to do.
-Tell your child how very much they are loved.
-Help your child to understand that people will always care about them.
-Knowing that people dearly love them, no matter what, may give your child some peace.
+Tell your child how very much he or she is loved.
+Help your child to understand that people will always care about him or her.
+Knowing that people dearly love him or her, no matter what, may give your child some peace.

-As death draws closer, there may be:
+As death draws closer, there may be